 As the warmer weather of late spring and summer approaches, gardens, fields and meadows begin to flourish with new life.
 Cats and dogs enjoy this as much as we do, especially as they prefer to explore the world with their nose and tongue.
-Unfortunately, this means they are prone to eating nice-smelling and brightly-coloured flora; not all plants are benign and toxins which can be uncomfortable for a human can be outright poisonous for cats and dogs.
+This means they are prone to eating nice-smelling and brightly-coloured flora.
+Unfortunately, not all plants are benign and toxins which can be mildly irritating for a human can be outright poisonous for cats and dogs.

 The importance of diet

-Cats and dogs have delicate stomachs and rely on receiving a balance of nutrients to grow and maintain their health—something which you can help manage best by feeding your cat or dog good quality food, such as James Wellbeloved’s grain-free food, avoiding table scraps and, importantly, monitoring what they eat inside and outside of the house when they don’t think anyone is watching them.
+Cats and dogs have delicate stomachs and rely on receiving a balance of nutrients to grow and maintain their health—something which you can help manage best by feeding your cat or dog good quality food, , avoiding table scraps and, importantly, monitoring what they eat inside and outside of the house when they don’t think anyone is watching them.
 Ingesting poisonous plants may not only lead to reactions which disrupt their diet, like loss of appetite or dehydration but can be life-threatening and require constant vigilance and a fast response.

 Alas, we cannot explain to our pets why it is okay for them to eat some plants and not others, so the best thing you can do to keep your pet from ingesting something poisonous is to be selective about what you plant in your garden and to keep an eye on your dog when out for a walk in wild places where toxic plants might be growing in abundance.